frontendpatterns/frontendpatterns.dev/src/content/patterns/barrel-export.md

 ## Solution

 Aggregate multiple exports into a single entry point using index files to create clean public APIs and simplify import paths.
-For example, split a billing feature so API clients, hooks, and UI elements live in distinct folders with explicit boundaries.
+For example, split a billing feature so API clients, data fetching logic, and UI elements live in distinct folders with explicit boundaries.